pavankumar0077/Mastering-Docker/Day02/README.md

 ![image](https://github.com/user-attachments/assets/71d3268b-4f70-4adb-94a5-45547defc72d)

+# Now change the server dir as well

+- Day02/dockerServiceDir-Change

 # Steps To Create EBS Volume and Attaching it to the instance
 Create EBS volume GP2 and atatch it to Instance